Poem Inscribed Into the Blockchain | Immutability & Permanence

 Storing for eternity?

-In 2011, I wrote a series of system poems consisting of 3 to 5 lines with words connected paradigmatically (the axis of selection) and syntagmatically (the axis of combination), inspired by the structural tradition of linguistic analysis, such as in the works of Roman Jakobson.
+In 2011, I wrote a series of short “system poems” composed of three to five lines, with words connected both paradigmatically (along the axis of selection) and syntagmatically (along the axis of combination).

-At the time, I didn’t think of it as generative art, but I see some parallels now, even though the term “generative” is commonly associated with visual art.
+At the time, I didn’t think of it as generative art, but I can see the parallels now, even though the term “generative” is usually associated with visual art.

 Ownership